RavenProject/ravenproject.github.io/_pages/assets.md

   <p>Here is where the technical protocol-ly stuff starts.</p>
   <p>The following sections assume that you are familiar with <a href="https://en.bitcoin.it/wiki/Script">script</a> and
    <a href="https://en.bitcoin.it/wiki/Transaction">transactions</a>.</p>
+  <p>We do not endorse any of the assets shown in examples.</p>
   <p>There are 4 types of asset transfer scripts and 3 types of asset tag scripts.
 All asset scripts mush have a RVN value of 0.</p>
+  <p>If you are looking to use this as a guide to parse the ravencoin chain, please see a note at the end of this section.</p>
   <h4>New asset script</h4>
   <p>New asset scripts are used to transfer an amount of an asset into and address during an asset create as well as associate metadata
    with the created asset.</p>